ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/Chapter09.md

 ### `mysqlaccess`: see what level of access a particular user has for a particular database
 + Note:
-  - 1. open the terminal from XAMPP, or do `QUIT` if you have logged in.
+  - 1. open a new terminal, or do `QUIT` if you have logged in.
   - 2. use the correct password.
 If no password for user, you can ignore this argument

 ~~~~